Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 - Open `FlightController.cs` file located in the `Controllers` folder.

-- Navigate to the `TakeFlight` method.
+- Navigate to the `takeFlight` method.

 > [!Note]
 > The method simulates a flight and throws an exception if the flight runs out of fuel.